DonkeyCore/DPL/README.md

 </ol>

 ### Tutorial
-A tutorial for the DPL language will be coming soon.
+The tutorial for DPL can be found <a href="https://github.com/DonkeyCore/DPL/wiki/Tutorial">on the wiki</a>.

 ### Credits
 This project uses JBooleanExpression, found <a href="http://jboolexpr.sourceforge.net">here</a>